What Does it Take to Be an Order Clerk?

 How to Become an Order Clerk

-What education is needed to be an Order Clerk?
+What education or degrees do I need to become an Order Clerk?

 What work experience do I need to become an Order Clerk?